btemplep/authzee/docs/sdks.md

 `null|array[string|null]|array[array[string|null]|null] regex_groups(string|array[string] $subject, string $pattern)`

-> **WARNING** - Regex evaluation differs based on the underlying language/library implementation.
+> **WARNING!** - Regex evaluation differs based on the underlying language/library implementation.
 Regex evaluation is not standardized across programming languages, and it's not expected for the SDKs to create standard regex evaluation *at this point*.
-The general functionality should match between languages though, besides difference in the syntax and implementation of the regex notation evaluation.
+The general functionality of the JMESPath custom functions should match between languages though.

 The return value depends on the subject type:
 - `string` - Run a regex pattern against a string and return an array of all groups from the first occurrence of the pattern, or `null` if there are no pattern matches.
-If the group has no value it will be `null`.
+If a group has no value it will be `null`.
 - `array[string]` - Run a regex pattern on an array of strings and return an equal length array where each element is an array of groups from the first occurrence of the pattern or `null` if there are no pattern matches.
-If the group has no value it will be `null`.
+If a group has no value it will be `null`.

 Examples: